 Children and bicycle accidents

 Pennsylvania DOT statistics show that children ages 5 – 14 are the most vulnerable age group when it comes to bicycle accident injuries and fatalities.
-Across the country, the Centers for Disease Control and Prevention (‘CDC’) reports that children ages 5-19 account for more than 1/3 of all emergency room bicycle related injuries.
+Across the country, the Centers for Disease Control and Prevention (‘CDC’) reports that children age 5-19 account for more than 1/3 of all emergency room bicycle-related injuries.

 Bicycle accident injury prevention